sui-foundation/sui-demo-day-hk/README.md

 Registered projects will be pre-filtered for eligibility requirements and shortlisted on April 10th to give teams a better idea of whether they will be eligible to demo.

 If your project is registered but not on the shortlist, it's likely the project did not meet some of the eligibility requirements, with the main one being the project has to be materially integrated with Sui devnet or testnet.
+If your project has had recent updates, or you believe it was in error to not be shortlisted, please contact one of the organizers through the [**Sui Demo Day Telegram Group**](https://t.me/sui_demo_day_hk).

 The Demo Day shortlist can be found here: